corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/deployment-kubernetes.md

 Replacing placeholder values as follows:
   * the `doormanURL` property is the public IP address and port of the Identity Manager Service
-  * the `networkMapURL` is the public IP address and port of the Network Map Service.
+  * the `networkMapURL` is the public IP address and port of the Network Map service.

 Next, upload the `network-root-truststore.jks` to your Corda node.
 You can download it locally from the CENM Signing Service, using the following command: